proxystore/proxystore/docs/get-started.md

 assert isinstance(p, type(my_object))  # (4)!
 ```

-1. A registered store can be retrieved by name.
+1. Passing `register=True` adds the store by name to a global registry, and registered store can be retrieved by name.
 2. Stores have basic get/put functionality.
 3. Place an object in the store and return a proxy.
 4. The proxy, when used, will behave as the target.